AsthanaShivanshi/Downscaling/README.md

 # Downscaling
-Statistical Downscaling using SR algorithms for climate change and extreme events
+Downscaling of climate change projections using SR algorithms for climate change and extreme events